 Four days later, two years exactly since Calum passed away, Calums Cabin was welcoming its first family.
 Demand from families was so great that in November 2011, Calums Cabin Cottage was purchased and was opened in March 2012.
 The demand is such that Calums Cabin now rents additional holiday accommodation on Bute from The Mountstuart Trust and from Dumfries House, in Ayrshire, part of The Prince’s Foundation.

 As the charity increased its fundraising activity and with support from so many people, in 2017 Calums Cabin was able to buy its first ‘Glasgow flat’ where families travelling from other parts of Scotland are given free accommodation while their child is receiving vital cancer treatment at Scotland’s main cancer treatment centres in Glasgow.
-At this time, Calums Cabin is now delighted to have a total of seven flats meaning the charity supports multiple families at once.
+At this time, Calums Cabin is now delighted to have a total of eight flats meaning the charity supports multiple families at once.

 Calum always loved playing Monopoly, and in the years to come the aspiration is that the charity will continue to grow and have many more Calums cabins, cottages and flats to help families deal with the pain and stress, that a cancer diagnosis of a child brings.

 Calums Cabin is a lasting memory of Calum and were it not for Calum paying the ultimate price and the determination of Duncan, Caroline and Jenna, Calums Cabin would not be here, helping the number of families it is today.